 The new classic: Tyvek

 A quick way of describing Tyvek is Goretex for houses.
 Tyvek keeps out the moisture and lets moisture escape.
-The same properties of Tyvek that works well for housing also works well for a ground cloth.
+The same properties of Tyvek that works well for housing also work well for a ground cloth.
 Often found for free near construction sites (ask for some scraps!), it can also be bought online.
-An approx 3′ by 7′ section is about 5-6 oz. (as always, cut down to make it lighter) Tyvek is fairly rugged and is fairly light.
-It is a nice compromise between weight, price and durability vs. other items.
+An approx 5′ x 7′ section is about 7 oz. (as always, cut down to make it lighter) Tyvek is relatively rugged and is reasonably light.
+It is a nice compromise between weight, price, and durability vs. other items.
 Flybox gear sells Tyvek at .99 per linear foot at 3′ widths.
 Some people advocate washing the Tyvek to make it softer, less noisy, and to make it stuff easier without using it many times first.

 Cloth grade Tyvek that is often used for kites can also be bought online.
-This Tyvek is not as stiff as the construction grade, stuffs into a pack easier and is not as noisy.
-This type of Tyvek is not quite as durable and has a tendency to wet-out after a while.
-Still, it’s properties may be desirable vs the construction grade Tyvek of above.
+This Tyvek is not as stiff as the construction grade, stuffs into a pack easier, and is not as noisy out of the box.
+This type of Tyvek is not quite as durable and tends to wet-out after a while.
+Still, it’s properties may be desirable vs. the construction grade Tyvek of above.
 Less common in use vs. the construction grade.

 Polycryo and shrink-wrap Window Insulator are very similar and are both made from polyolefin.
-These choices of cloths are very light (less than half the weight of Tyvek and even lighter than DCF) and inexpensive.
-Not quite as durable as the above, they are durable enough for those who use camp mainly for sleeping and not spending a lot of time in the shelter.
+These choices of ground cloths are very light (About quarter of the weight of Tyvek and even lighter than DCF) and inexpensive.
+Not quite as durable as DCF or Tyvek, this choice is durable enough for those who use camp mainly for sleeping and not spending a lot of time in camp.
 The main disadvantage is that polycryo has the same (minor) condensation problem as the painters drop cloth.
 The main issue is that polycryo can also shrink in hot weather up to 2″ in width and 5″ in length.
 NOT suggested for very hot weather hiking.
 Probably does not apply to most people.

-- Use for: The all-day hiker who wants the absolute lightest ground cloth that is still fairly rugged and will not be in very hot hiking conditions
+- Use for: The all-day hiker who wants the absolute lightest ground cloth that is still reasonably rugged and will not be in hot hiking conditions.